June 17, 2026

 Updates as your CDP data changes

-This means your AI content stays aligned with your actual customer data, not outdated assumptions about who your audience is.
+Your AI content stays aligned with your actual customer data, not outdated assumptions about who your audience is.

 How can you tell if AI-generated content will actually perform?